chrisd149/race-car-robot/README.md

 * **Design** - 100% complete (Completed October 2022)
 * **Electronics/Circuitry** - 100% complete (Completed Early November 2022)
-* **Software** - 90% complete
+* **Software** - 95% complete
-* **Hardware** - 90% complete
+* **Hardware** - 95% complete
-* **Testing** - 85% complete
+* **Testing** - 90% complete

 ### Outstanding tasks
-* **Driver code** - Our final goal for the robot code is to add RPM adjustiablity.
-This is set to be complete by the end of today, 11/14/2022.
 * **App** - Tests with the Android app have shown it to ocassionally crash after 5 minutes of use.
 This is due to an issue with the app maker we have chosen, and will be solved once we migrate to a new app maker (which will also support iOS).
-We will also add a slider for RPM adjustiabilty.
-* **Top shell** - The top shell of the robot has been designed, however, we are waiting for it to be 3D printed.
-Once printed and assembled, we will fully update the Hardware Assembly section.
+* **Suspension** - From testing, we have decided to add spring-based suspension to each wheel.
+This is virtually done, we are awaiting final assembly soon.
 * **Testing** - Testing so far has shown the robot to be very fun and easy to use, and is meeting our engineering targets.
-However, we are still awaiting for the full robot to be assembled, which will allow us to fully test the robot for the intended consumer use.

 The project deadline is 11/28/2022.
-We are on-track for hardware & software complete by 11/17/2022, with testing concluding on 11/21/2022.
+We are on-track for hardware & software complete by 11/21/2022, with testing concluding on 11/23/2022.

-The next project status update will be made here on 11/16/2022.
+The next project status update will be made here on 11/21/2022.